Rishi Sunak was right: Britain needs to bring back national service

 This was the morning after the King had hosted a state banquet for the German president, where he had spoken of the UK and Germany being determined to “stand with Ukraine and bolster Europe against the threat of further Russian aggression”.
 If there is one thing the Brits know, it is how to put on a show.

-But, if anything, a year-and-a-half of this government has seen national defence fall further down the pecking order of priorities.
+But, if anything, a year and a half of this government has seen national defence fall further down the pecking order of priorities.
 Any reference to defence in last month’s otherwise much-trailed and debated Budget was conspicuous by its absence.
-Spending on all sorts is going up, but there are no extra pounds for defence, beyond modest amounts already pledged.
+Spending on all sorts is going up, but there are no extra pounds for defence, beyond the modest amounts already pledged.

-This leaves an increasing mismatch between the UK’s Cold War reputation as the most powerful military player among European countries, something a general lack of curiosity have somehow allowed it to somehow retain – and reality.
+This leaves an increasing mismatch between the UK’s Cold War reputation as the most powerful military player among European countries – something a general lack of curiosity has allowed it to somehow retain – and reality.

-The UK in fact ceded the laurels of biggest European contributor to Nato in cash terms last year to Germany – although the UK still leads in terms of percentage of GDP.
-If current pledges are to honoured, however, Germany will soon overtake the UK here, too.
+The UK, in fact, ceded the laurels of biggest European contributor to Nato in cash terms last year to Germany – although the UK still leads in terms of percentage of GDP.
+If current pledges are to be honoured, however, Germany will soon overtake the UK here, too.

 Most marked – and almost least remarked upon – is that the UK has managed to sidestep Donald Trump’s demand for the Europeans to do much more to pay their way: up to 5 per cent of GDP to go to Nato, for instance.
 While others, notably Germany, are sharply increasing their spending, the UK government reached only a measly 2.3 per cent this year.
 It is committed to only 2.6 per cent by 2027.